What is the Pill?

 Missed pills

-If you are worried about having missed a pill, contact a pharmacist, doctor or SHINE SA clinic.
+If you are worried about a missed a pill, contact a doctor or SHINE SA.

-If you are thinking about using Emergency Contraception (EC), it’s best taken as soon as possible, but can be taken up to 5 days after unprotected sex.
+If you need to take Emergency Contraception (EC), it works best if taken as soon as possible.
+It can be used up to 5 days after unprotected sex.
 The most effective EC is a copper IUD.
-There are 2 different Emergency Contraceptive Pills (ECP) available in Australia and your doctor or pharmacist can advise you which is the best one for you.
-For more information on EC see SHINE SA Fact Sheet.
+There are two types of Emergency Contraceptive Pills (ECP) available in Australia and your doctor or pharmacist can help you decide which is the best option for you.
+For more information on EC, see the SHINE SA Fact Sheet.